JigneshRaval/simple-blog/src/pages/javascript/a-beginner’s-guide-to-closures-in-javascript.md

 type: "Post"
 ---

 Closures are a fundamental concept of JavaScript that every JavaScript developer should know and understand.
-Yet, it’s a concept that confuses many new JavaScript developers.
+Yet, it's a concept that confuses many new JavaScript developers.

 Having a proper understanding of closures will help you to write better, more efficient and clean code.
 Which will, in turn, help you to become a better JavaScript developer.

 So in this article, I will try to explain the internals of closures and how they really work in JavaScript.

-So without further ado, Let’s get started :)
+So without further ado, Let's get started :)

 * * *